kangyu-california/PersistentWindows/README.md

 # PersistentWindows
 The code is forked from http://www.ninjacrab.com/persistent-windows/ with enhanced remote desktop support and lower cpu usage.

-It perfectly solved a well known windows 10 issue https://answers.microsoft.com/en-us/windows/forum/windows_10-hardware/windows-10-multiple-display-windows-are-moved-and/2b9d5a18-45cc-4c50-b16e-fd95dbf27ff3?page=1&auth=1
+It seems to be a perfect solution to this unresolved Windows problem https://answers.microsoft.com/en-us/windows/forum/windows_10-hardware/windows-10-multiple-display-windows-are-moved-and/2b9d5a18-45cc-4c50-b16e-fd95dbf27ff3?page=1&auth=1

 # Original description
 ```